xraySMULu/project-3/README.md

 ## Project Overview

-## Mystic AI - Interactive Storybook Application
+## Mystic AI - Dynamic Story Creator

 Mystic AI is a Streamlit-based web application that creates an interactive storybook experience using OpenAI's ChatGPT and DALL-E. Users can input a story genre or theme, and the app generates a dynamic story with accompanying images and user choices.